 Good afternoon, everyone.
 My name is A.J.
 Hunyady.
-I’m going to give a talk on NGINX proxy used within Istio service mesh.
-I’m the product owner and I’ll be joined on stage by Sehyo Chang, who’s the chief architect for this product.
+I’m going to give a talk on NGINX as a proxy within an Istio service mesh.
+I’m the product owner and I’ll be joined on stage by Sehyo Chang, who’s the chief architect for this project.
 He’ll be doing a demo for us.

 Before I get started, I’d like to ask a couple of questions.
-How many of you are familiar with the service mesh?
-Show hands.
-Well, that’s OK.
+How many of you are familiar with service mesh?
 How about Istio, have any of you heard of Istio?
 Oh, that’s a fair number.
 All right, great.
-Well, thank you.
-That helps.

 This is the agenda.
 I’ll speak about the evolution of microservices and what I perceive as the new stack.
 Then, I’ll briefly talk about the role of the service mesh, for those of you who haven’t run across it yet.

-After that, I’ll do a brief intro on Istio and talk about how NGINX and Istio will work together in giving you a service mesh for enterprise – maybe I should call it an enterprise creative service mesh.
+After that, I’ll do a brief intro on Istio and talk about how NGINX and Istio will work together in giving you a service mesh for enterprise – maybe I should call it an enterprise‑grade service mesh.
 Then Sehyo will be doing a demo for us.
-And finally, I’ll talk about roadmaps, since we have several.
-We’re going to deliver this in several phases.
+And finally, I’ll talk about roadmaps, since we’re going to deliver this in several phases.

 1:32 Modern Apps

 Let’s get started.
-You might have seen this live this morning.
-I’m trying to set some context regarding the iteration of the applications and the transitions it’s gone through, from cloud servers in the 1990s to three-tier apps, and from then on in the 2000s to web 2.0 applications.
+You might have seen this slide live this morning [in Owen Garrett’s presentation of the NGINX Product Roadmap 2017].
+I’m trying to set some context regarding the iteration of application architecture and the transitions it’s gone through, from cloud servers in the 1990s to three‑tier apps, and from then on in the 2000s to Web 2.0 applications.

-With the evolution of container technology, what we’re seeing now is the next transition toward cloud-native apps.
-If you look at cloud-native apps, it’s all about microservices, and they’re defined by having small, loosely-coupled workloads that have a well-defined API.
+With the evolution of container technology, what we’re seeing now is the next transition: toward cloud‑native apps.
+If you look at cloud‑native apps, it’s all about microservices, and they’re defined a small, loosely coupled workloads that have a well‑defined API.

 They’re portable and they communicate with each other through a networking layer.
-This is all nice and great for developers, that they have the ability to use any infrastructure they like.
-Since they’re portable, they can easily move from the laptop into the cloud.
+This is all nice and great for developers, because they have the ability to use any infrastructure they like.
+Since [microservices‑based applications] are portable, they can easily move from the laptop into the cloud.

-They can use their favorite programming language – which might be C, Go, Java, and so forth – and they have the ability to work on smaller workloads, so you don’t really have to deal with the big, monolithic types of applications.
+Developers can use their favorite programming language – which might be C, Go, Java, and so forth – and they have the ability to work on smaller workloads, so they don’t really have to deal with the big, monolithic types of applications.

-But there’s a downside, and the downside is that we’re trading some of that complexity to IT operations which has to deal with deploying all these workloads across the ecosystem, across the data center.
+But there’s a downside, and the downside is that we’re [transferring] some of the complexity to IT Operations, which has to deal with deploying all these workloads across the ecosystem, across the data center.

-You may deploy a thousand of them, or maybe a million if you’re Netflix.
-(They just announced that they hit the one-million mark of services deployed on the network in April of this year.)
-It’s one thing to do it in one data center, but it’s quite another to do it in multiple data centers and across geographical locations.
+You may deploy a thousand microservices, or maybe a million if you’re Netflix.
+(They just announced that they hit the one‑million mark of services deployed on the network in April of this year.)
+It’s one thing to [deploy large numbers of applications] in one data center, but it’s quite another to do it in multiple data centers and across geographical locations.

-And you want to get the same type of reliability that you’ve seen before, the same type of troubleshooting capabilities that you’ve seen for your apps.
-As a matter of fact, Gartner announced that by 2021, about half the enterprises worldwide will move from “cloud-first” to “all in the cloud”, which gives us about four years.
+And you want to get the same type of reliability that you’ve seen before [with traditional application design], the same type of troubleshooting capabilities that you’ve seen for your apps.
+As a matter of fact, Gartner announced that by 2021, about half the enterprises worldwide will move from “cloud‑first” to “all in the cloud”, which gives us about four years.
 Not a big deal, right?
-When you think of other transitions – in particular, the one to virtualization took about 10, 15 years.
+But think of other transitions – in particular, the one to virtualization – they have taken about 10, 15 years.

 4:29 Cloud-Native Apps